 Below you'll find a helpful timeline and checklist to make sure you are fully prepared for your new family member to come home.

 Think about whether you want to do extended training or if you would like to pick up your puppy or have them delivered.

 We release puppies to their forever homes after 9 weeks (unless they stay with us for extended training.
 If you plan on picking them up, this is a great time to start looking for flights so they are less expensive.

 At the time your puppy turns about 4 weeks old is a perfect time to start preparing, by making sure you have their food, probiotics, a kennel, and other essentials.
 That way anything that needs to be shipped will arrive in time.

-When puppies turn 6 weeks is a perfect time to call your local vet and schedule your puppy's first vet visit.
+When your puppy is chosen is a perfect time to call your local vet and schedule your puppy's first vet visit.

 Some Go Home Tips

 What to expect within the first few weeks of bringing your new puppy home?